Who Is Robert Plant?

 In 1977, Plant experienced a great personal loss.
 While he was away on tour in the United States, his 6-year-old son Karac died from a viral infection.
 Sudden and unexpected, Karac's death hit Plant and his family hard.
 He canceled the rest of the tour, and Led Zeppelin went on hiatus for a year and a half.

-For Fate of Nations (1993), Plant explored a more folksy sound.
+Plant went on to release Manic Nirvana (1990), which received strong reviews en route to the No. 13 spot on the album charts, and explored a more folksy sound on Fate of Nations (1993).
 He then reunited with Page for No Quarter: Jimmy Page and Robert Plant Unledded (1994).
 Together they revisited Led Zeppelin classics, reworking them with a heavy Moroccan and Arabic influence.
 They also recorded a few new songs for this project, which resulted in a television special and 1995 tour.
 That same year, Led Zeppelin was inducted into the Rock and Rock Hall of Fame.

-Three years later, Plant and Page put out a new studio album Walking Into Clarksdale (1998).
-The recording earned rave reviews and netted the pair a Grammy Award win for Best Hard Rock Performance for "Most High."
+In 1998, Plant and Page put out a new studio album, Walking Into Clarksdale.
+The recording earned rave reviews and netted the pair a Best Hard Rock Performance Grammy win for "Most High."
 After a long hiatus, Plant returned in late 2001 with his solo album Dreamland.
 Two years later, he debuted Sixty Six to Timbuktu, a two-disc compilation dedicated exclusively to works from Plant's solo career, including "Tall Cool One" and "Upside Down."

-Reuniting with other surviving members of Led Zeppelin, Plant performed at a special benefit show for the Ahmet Ertegun Education Fund, named for the late co-founder of Atlantic Records.
-Tickets sold out quickly for the December 10 show, which was the first appearance by Led Zeppelin in 19 years (with Jason Bonham again filling in for his late father on drums).
+Reuniting with other surviving members of Led Zeppelin, Plant performed at a special benefit show in 2007 for the Ahmet Ertegun Education Fund, named for the late co-founder of Atlantic Records.
+Tickets sold out quickly for the performance, the first full-length concert by Led Zeppelin in 27 years (with Jason Bonham again filling in for his late father on drums).

 In July 2009, Plant received a special honor.
 He was named a Commander of the Order of the British Empire for his services to the field of music.
 Prince Charles bestowed the honor on him at a ceremony held in Buckingham Palace.

-Married to Maureen Wilson from 1969 to 1983, Plant has three children, daughter Carmen, and sons Logan Romero and Jesse Lee.
-Robert's first son, Karac, died in 1977 from a stomach infection.
+Married to Maureen Wilson from 1969 to 1983, Plant has three children, daughter Carmen and sons Logan Romero and Jesse Lee.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!